yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

 In another terminal, run

 ```
-tmsp-cli echo hello
+abci-cli echo hello
-tmsp-cli info
+abci-cli info
 ```

 The application should echo `hello` and give you some information about itself.

-A TMSP application must provide two things:
+A ABCI application must provide two things:

   - a socket server
-  - a handler for TMSP messages
+  - a handler for ABCI messages

-When we run the `tmsp-cli` tool we open a new connection to the application's socket server, send the given TMSP message, and wait for a response.
+When we run the `abci-cli` tool we open a new connection to the application's socket server, send the given ABCI message, and wait for a response.

-The server may be generic for a particular language, and we provide one for Go in `tmsp/server`.
+The server may be generic for a particular language, and we provide one for Go in `abci/server`.
-There is one for Python in `example/python/tmsp/server.py`, and one for Node JS in `github.com/tendermint/js-tmsp`.
+There is one for Python in `example/python/abci/server.py`, and one for Node JS in `github.com/tendermint/js-abci`.

-The handler is specific to the application, and may be arbitrary, so long as it is deterministic and conforms to the TMSP interface specification.
+The handler is specific to the application, and may be arbitrary, so long as it is deterministic and conforms to the ABCI interface specification.

-So when we run `tmsp-cli info`, we open a new connection to the TMSP server, which calls the `Info()` method on the application, which tells us the number of transactions in our Merkle tree.
+So when we run `abci-cli info`, we open a new connection to the ABCI server, which calls the `Info()` method on the application, which tells us the number of transactions in our Merkle tree.

-Now, since every command opens a new connection, we provide the `tmsp-cli console` and `tmsp-cli batch` commands, to allow multiple TMSP messages to be sent over a single connection.
+Now, since every command opens a new connection, we provide the `abci-cli console` and `abci-cli batch` commands, to allow multiple ABCI messages to be sent over a single connection.

-Running `tmsp-cli console` should drop you in an interactive console for speaking TMSP messages to your application.
+Running `abci-cli console` should drop you in an interactive console for speaking ABCI messages to your application.

 Try running these commands: